To,

 Companies Act, 2013.

-The CSR Policy can be accessed on the Company's website at https://mahamavaqroup.in/wp-
+The CSR Policy can be accessed on the Company's website at

-content/uploads/2022/09/CSR-Policv.pdf
+https://mahamayaqroup.in/wp- content/uploads/2022/09/CSR-Policv.pdf

-24. CORPORATE SOCIAL RESPONSIBILTY
+24. CORPORATE SOCIAL RESPONSIBILITY

 The Company had constituted Corporate Social Responsibility (CSR)